ictxiangxin/boson/README.md

   -f, --force           Force generate code when exist conflict.
 ```

-You can input `boson.py -h` to get this information.
+> You can input `boson -h` to get this information.

 #### Example